Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: Abstract

 \section{Abstract}

-The importance of accounting for the inhomogeneity of the magnetic field distribution and roundness of domain walls near the surface of type-I superconductors in the Intermediate State (IS) for forming the equilibrium flux structure was demonstrated by Landau eight decades ago.
-Further studies confirmed this prediction and extended it to all equilibrium properties of the IS.
-Here we report on direct measurements of the field distribution and shape of domains near the surface of high-purity type-I (indium) films in perpendicular field using Low-Energy muon Spin Rotation spectroscopy.
-We found that at low applied fields (in about half of the IS field range) the field distribution and domains' shape agrees with that proposed by Tinkham.
-However for high fields our data suggest that reality can differ from theoretical expectations.
+The importance of accounting for the inhomogeneity of the magnetic field distribution and roundness of domain walls near the surface of type-I superconductors in the intermediate state for forming the equilibrium flux structure was predicted by Landau eight decades ago.
+Further studies confirmed this prediction and extended it to all equilibrium properties of this state.
+Here we report on direct depth-resolved measurements of the field distribution and shape of domains near the surface of high-purity type-I (indium) films in a perpendicular field using Low-Energy Muon Spin Rotation spectroscopy.
+We find that at low applied fields (in about half of the field range of the intermediate state) the field distribution and domains' shape agrees with that proposed by Tinkham.
+However, for high fields our data suggest that reality differs from theoretical expectations.
 In particular, the width of the superconducting laminae can expand near the surface leading to formation of a maximum in the static magnetic field in the current-free space outside the sample.
-We speculate that the apparent contradiction of our observations with classical electrodynamics is due to the inapplicability of the standard boundary conditions to the vicinity of an ``active" superconductor.
+A possible interpretation of these experimental results is discussed.